 2. Chia Seeds

-Though they have a milder flavor than flaxseeds, chia seeds are also rich in omega-3 fatty acids (not to mention protein and fiber).
-Their thickening powers make them an A+ shortcut to homemade jam and, for the same reason, they’re useful when you need to add more structure to vegan baked goods, like waffles, quickbreads, and more.
-Note: This also doesn’t contribute to leavening.
+Chia seeds are also rich in omega-3 fatty acids (not to mention protein and fiber), though they have a milder flavor than flaxseeds.
+Their potent thickening ability makes them an A+ shortcut to homemade jam, and for the same reason, they’re useful when you need to add more structure to vegan baked goods, like waffles and quick breads.
+Like flax seeds, chia seeds don’t contribute to leavening, so make sure you’re using strong enough ingredients to lift your batter or dough when incorporating these egg substitutes.

 1 egg ≈ 1 tablespoon chia seeds mixed with 2 to 3 tablespoons water